The Black Sea Turkey: An Off the Beaten Path Adventure Worth Having

 We broke up the long drive from Istanbul to Trabzon with a night in Samsun, the largest city in the region.

-While it isn’t a hoppin’ city, it was the perfect place to grab a bite to eat, rest up, and explore a bit before heading on to Trabzon.
+While it isn’t a “hoppin’ city”, it was the perfect place to grab a bite to eat, rest up, and explore a bit before heading on our way.

 We had Iskender Kebap at Hastat Restaurant and it was delicious.
-She had been given the recommendation from another friend and it didn’t disappoint.
+My friend was given the recommendation by another friend and it didn’t disappoint.

 After sleeping through the night, we woke up to do some exploring before hitting the road.

-We made sure to hit the Gazi Museum.
+We made sure to visit the Gazi Museum (official website).
 This beautiful building is where Ataturk stayed when he first visited Samsun on May 19, 1919.

-Later it was gifted to him by the city and then after his passing, converted to a museum in his honor.
+Later the building was given to him by the city and after he passed, it was converted into a museum in his honor.

 Just by seeing some of the monuments and museums that celebrate him, you will show great honor to the lovely people of this country.